Ty4kaaDev/Ty4kaaDev/README.md

 # Arseniy — Backend Developer

 Hello!
-My name is Arseniy, I am 21 years old, and I am a Backend Developer with over 2 years of experience.
+My name is Arseniy, I am 21 years old, and I am a Fullstack Developer with over 2 years of experience.

 ## Contact Information: